Summary: The Spirit of Laws

 Montesquieu defines laws as the necessary relationships that derive from the nature of things

-Man, as an intelligent and free being, nevertheless has the power to violate the laws that characterise him:It is far from the case that the intelligent world is as well governed as the physical world
+Man, as an intelligent and free being, nevertheless has the power to violate the laws that define him: It is far from the case that the intelligent world is as well governed as the physical world

 3.

-In this state, each man feels inferior
+In this state, each man feels weak

 These, then, are the four natural laws of human beings.

 As soon as we enter society, the state of war begins.
-Montesquieu thus describes a historical process that is the reverse of Hobbes's, for which people enter society precisely to escape the state of war that characterises the state of nature.
+Montesquieu thus describes a historical process that is the reverse of Hobbes’s, for whom people enter society precisely to escape the state of war that characterises the state of nature.

 - those governing relations between peoples: the law of nations

-One might expect Montesquieu to say in The Spirit of Laws that democracy is the political system most in keeping with human nature.
+One might expect Montesquieu to argue in The Spirit of Laws that democracy is the political system most in keeping with human nature.
 This is not the case.
 The most natural government is the one that best adapts to the people for whom it is established.

-Laws must be so peculiar to the people for whom they are made, that it is a very great accident if those of one nation can suit another 5.
+Laws must be so peculiar to the people for whom they are made that it is a very great accident if those of one nation can suit another 5.

 1 The Spirit of Laws, preface